golang-templates/seed/README.md

 - Terminal: `make` to get help for make targets.
 - Terminal: `make all` to execute a full build.
 - Visual Studio Code: `Terminal` → `Run Build Task...
 (CTRL+ALT+B)` to execute a fast build.

+## Release

+The release workflow is triggered each time a tag with `v` prefix is pushed.

+This repo uses [Github Tag Bump](https://github.com/marketplace/actions/github-tag-bump) for auto tagging on master branch.
+It automatically triggers the release workflow.

+- Add `#minor` to your commit message to bump minor version.
+- Add `#major` to your commit message to bump major version.
+DANGER!
+Use it with caution and make sure you understand the consequences.
+More info: [Go Wiki](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher), [Go Blog][https://blog.golang.org/v2-go-modules].

 ## Maintainance